-Infrastructure: Mexico is first world.
-But, can at times seem like a second world country.
-However, toll-roads are well maintained and inter-city travel is easy via air and a comprehensive bus system that includes relatively low cost ‘luxury buses’ that shame our northern bus systems.
+Infrastructure: Mexico is a first-world country.
+But, can at times seem like a second-world country.
+However, toll roads are well maintained and inter-city travel is easy via air and a comprehensive bus system that includes relatively low-cost ‘luxury buses’ that shame our northern bus systems.

 Real Estate: Americans can buy and own property in the interior of Mexico.
 However, we cannot own property outright within the ‘restricted zone’, which are lands within 64 miles from an international border and 32 miles from the coastline.
 In this case, you will need to use a bank trust called a fideicomiso.
 This sounds more complicated than it is.
 However, you should seek out professional assistance, and proceed with patience.

 The Test Year.
 Lots of people arrive in San Miguel de Allende and are so blown away by the beauty and pace that they rush to buy a house.
 We are not.
 We’re doing a “Test Year.”
 If we really dig living there and the much lower cost of owning a house and real estate taxes, then who knows.